 4) Tap on the Account button at the top left corner of the screen.
 Finally, tap Done at the top right corner of the screen.

-Advanced users probably already know how to switch from the archive mailbox to the deleted mailbox, but this is definitely not obvious to most people.
+Advanced users probably already know how to switch from the archive mailbox to the deleted mailbox.
+But this is definitely not obvious to most people.
+So if you have tips like this to share with new users, comment below or hit us up on Twitter.